 Go outside!
-But plan your outdoor activities early
+Plan your outdoor activities early

 Keep learning English

-I know studying isn’t something you planned on doing this summer.
-But wouldn’t it be a shame to let your progress go to waste?
+I know studying isn’t something you planned on doing this summer, but wouldn’t it be a shame to let your progress go to waste?
 The good news is that there are many ways to continue learning without giving up your leisure time.
 Here are a few suggestions:

 - Use livelearn.ca’s self-study resources – These materials are accessible any time of the day.
-Our website is also mobile-friendly – you can use your phone anywhere as long as you have internet connection.
+Our website is also mobile-friendly – you can use your phone anywhere as long as you have an internet connection.
 You can read or listen to idioms, do a few exercises each day, or just read articles (like what you are doing right now.
 Good job!).

 - Use audio resources and podcasts – Download language learning tools that you can listen to while on a long drive or while sunbathing.
 Here are a few suggestions: Audio resources to help you hone your English.